vkaxcore/VKAX/README.md

 > VKAX is forked from DASH (and BITCOIN), utilizing a CPU mining algorithm based on GHOSTRIDER called MIKE
 <br/>

 VKAX is an experimental, community owned cryptocurrency which mirrors parts of the open source [Bitcoin](https://github.com/bitcoin/bitcoin) and [Dash](https://github.com/dashpay/dash) code base.
 This means VKAX gains the power of the UTXO blockchain model as well as the benefits of masternodes – which allow qualified holders to earn a share of the block reward.
 The Mike mining algorithm is based on the asic-proof [Ghostrider](https://github.com/Raptor3um/raptoreum) which ensures that the VKAX network has one CPU, one vote.
-Through upgrades and hardforks, the community can guarentee that VKAX remains ASIC resistant.
+Through upgrades and hardforks, the community can guarantee that VKAX remains ASIC resistant.
 Anyone is free to participate and interact with the VKAX network – you are encouraged to start by running a wallet!

 <br/>